 Please see some sample questions here: Sample Questions

-Login details with instructions will be emailed out after 5.00pm on the 2nd May.
+Login details with instructions will be emailed out on Thursday 28th April 2022.
 This will enable teachers to set the accounts for pupils who wish to participate.

-Further details: The Year 10 Physics competition is designed to engage and challenge students of all abilities by offering them a range of problems to solve.
+Further details: The Junior Physics Challenge competition is designed to engage and challenge students of all abilities by offering them a range of problems to solve.
 Although most of the questions are based around the current GCSE curriculum, students will be able to gain more marks if they have a general knowledge in physics as well as taking a keen interest in practical work in lessons.
 The key aim is that students enjoy taking part and are encouraged to do more physics.
 They do not need to cover technical topics outside the syllabus, but they might be shown some pictures of famous physics and asked to identify one (Hawking, Galileo or Newton for example).
 Some general knowledge and everyday interest in physics would be an advantage.
-The purpose is to fun for the student and to be inclusive rather than discriminating between very able candidates.
+The purpose is to be fun for the student and to be inclusive rather than discriminating between very able candidates.

 Report and Grade Boundaries for May 2020 Competition